Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 "Oooh, Williams Sonoma plates, nice!"

-"This vacuum cleaner can fucking SUCK, my god!"
+"This vacuum cleaner can fucking SUCK, my god!"🤯

 Taking the dog for daily walks, petting the cat into purry states of pleasure, feeding them...then there was the gross-out spectacle of watching the dog eat the cat poo from the litter box.

-That wasn't too bad, as it was just a 20-minute walk or 4-minute drive, and I took the dog with me every time.
+So I had to go home to work every day after.
+That wasn't too bad, as it was just a 20-minute walk or 4-minute drive.
+I took the dog home with me every time.

-The upside to the experience was really getting a good idea what I will and won't store away come February next year.
+The upside to the experience was getting a good idea what I will and won't store away come February next year.

 The American-style filter coffee machine is coming.